 Life Coach William D. Burton, a native of Los Angeles, California, and was justice involved in his youth and used this experience to the change lives of literally hundreds of people over the course of his career.
 He served on UNC-CH’s summer faculty for the Governor’s Academy for Prevention Professionals for three years; was chosen to present a seminar of Creative Thinking at Elon College for the NC State Teaching Fellows Association; and taught Life Coaching classes for Federal and State correctional institutions for more than 30 years.
 Mr. Burton has been an integral part of the CSI’s family for more than 10 years providing life coaching and classroom curriculum.

-Robert Robinson has 30 years of experience in business and community economic development, program management, and administration with a demonstrated ability to instill a common vision and develop a dynamic team based on trust and mutual respect.
+Robert Robinson graduated from The Citadel and has 30 years of experience in business and community economic development, program management, and administration with a demonstrated ability to instill a common vision and develop a dynamic team based on trust and mutual respect.
 He specializes in supporting less-advantaged populations who may need Second Chance employer readiness skills, mentoring, coaching or professional certifications and references leading to long-term, living wage employment.

 Dennis Gaddy graduated from UNC-Chapel Hill and the Campbell University School of Law and built a 20 year career in sales.
 However, due to some poor decisions and choices, he found himself in the NC Department of Corrections for five years and eight months.
 With strong support networks of family and friends, Dennis took the valuable and positive insights from the past and brought to fruition the Community Success Initiative (CSI) in 2004.